warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Form.markdown

 3. In the VBE add a Reference to "Microsoft Scripting Runtime"
 5. Copy the following into a standard module or alternatively [download the _mMsg_ module](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/mMsg.bas) and import it.
 It has all the required resources on board:<br>
 ```
-Public Enum StartupPosition             ' --------------------
-    Manual                              ' Used to position
-    CenterOwner                         ' the message window
-    CenterScreen                        ' horizontally and
-    WindowsDefault                      ' vertically centered
-End Enum                                ' -------------------

 Public Type tMsgSection                 ' ---------------------
        sLabel As String                 ' Structure of the
        sText As String                  ' UserForm's message